 Below you find the right tuition fee for your situation.
 Tuition fees are adjusted annually on the basis of the Dutch Consumer Price Index and an academic year is the annual period of sessions beginning in September and ending in June.

 If you are a national of an EU/EEA country, it is likely you need to pay the so-called ‘statutory tuition fee’.
-This fee is determined and subsidised by the Dutch government.
-The statutory tuition fee applies to most, but not all students from EU/EEA countries and/or master’s (also see ‘Institutional tuition fee’).
-Visit the website of Student Services for detailed payment conditions.
+This fee is determined and subsidized by the Dutch government.
+The statutory tuition fee applies to most, but not all EU/EEA countries and/or master’s programmes (also see ‘Institutional tuition fee’).